ctn-waterloo/website/ctn_waterloo/content/courses/syde-750/syde-556-course-outline.md

 _Learning Objectives:_ By the end of the course students should be able to:

 1. **Demonstrate** a basic understanding of neural processes, neural mechanisms, theories of neural communication and computation, and theories of neural dynamics.
+(KB: 1b, 1c, 1d)
 2. **Converse** at a fundamental level with neuroscientists, psychologists, and neural and cogitive modelers.
+(KB: 1b, I: 3b)
 3. **Design** and **Analyze** simple and complex neural circuits for performing small- and large-scale neural computations.
+(I: 3b, 3c)
 4. **Apply** engineering methods in signal processing, optimization, and control theory, among others, to characterizing and building neural circuits.
+(Kb: 1d, UET: 5c)
 5. **Identify** problems and solutions that may exploit the advantages of neural computation in an engineering context.
+(UET: 5a, 5c)

+Abbreviations:
+KB - Knowledge base
+  - 1b: Demonstrate understanding of concepts in natural science
+  - 1c: Demonstrate understanding of engineering fundamentals
+  - 1d: Demonstrate understanding of specialized engineering knowledge

+I - Investigation
+  - 3b: Gather information from relevant sources2 to address complex engineering problems
+  - 3c: Synthesize information from multiple sources,such as modeling, simulation or experiments, to reach valid conclusions

+UET - Use of Engineering Tools
+  - 5a Select appropriate engineering tools, considering their limitations
+  - 5c Use engineering tools appropriately

 _Academic Integrity:_ In order to maintain a culture of academic integrity, members of the University of Waterloo are expected to promote honesty, trust,